Attorney General Fitch meets with President Trump and AG Barr to discuss online censorship

 JACKSON, Miss.
-(WJTV)-Attorney General Lynn Fitch will meet with President Trump and Attorney General Barr Wednesday afternoon to discuss online censorship with a working group of state Attorneys General.
+(WJTV) – Mississippi Attorney General Lynn Fitch will meet with President Trump and Attorney General Barr Wednesday afternoon to discuss online censorship with a working group of state Attorneys General.

 “I am very excited to have been invited by President Trump and AG Barr to join with fellow Attorneys General to ensure that the digital town square remains open and free to all people’s voices,” said Attorney General Lynn Fitch.